brigman12345/CMPS-2143/Assigments/PO1/README.md

 * The output is contolled from the input file, so if you want to change the fractions change them from inside the file.

 # Exmaples:
+There is already examples inside the input file.